t1meshift/VecDraw/README.md

 # VecDraw [![Build Status](https://travis-ci.org/t1meshift/VecDraw.svg?branch=master)](https://travis-ci.org/t1meshift/VecDraw)
 Vector graphic editor licensed with Unlicense.
 It is being written as training project on window application programming course.
 It's not perfect as I wanted but it works.
+## Requires FPC 3.0.2+ to compile a project!
+If you don't want to download Lazarus to see how it works, you can check out the binaries for Windows and Linux on [Releases page](https://github.com/t1meshift/VecDraw/releases).

 ## Wanna write off my code?
 No problem.
 I wish you could understand it...